Denmark in World War II: German refugees

 At the capitulation, the refugee administration was handed over to Danish authorities.
 Refugees were gradually moved from over 1,000 smaller locations to new-built camps or previous German military barracks, some of which held over 20,000 refugees.
 The largest of the camps, Oksbøl Refugee Camp, in Oksbøl on the west coast of Jutland, held 37,000 refugees.
 Camps were placed behind barbed wire and guarded by military personnel to avoid contact with the Danish population.

 In some of the camps, food rations were scarce and medical care was inadequate.
 In 1945 alone, more than 13,000 people died, among them some 7,000 children under the age of five.
 The situation was worst in the months right before and after the capitulation when Danish hospitals and doctors were reluctant to treat German refugees.
 The reason for this was not only anti-German resentment, but also lack of resources, the time needed to rebuild administrative structures, and the fear of epidemic diseases which were highly prevalent among the refugees.
 Instead, Danish authorities established a camp-internal medical system with German medical personnel which took some time to work adequately.
 In the camps, there was school education for children up to the upper secondary level, work duty for adults, study circles, theatre, music, and self-issued German newspapers.
 After initial inadequacy, food rations became more sufficient.

 On 24 July 1945, the British occupation force, contrary to Danish expectations, decided that the refugees must stay in Denmark until the situation in Germany had stabilized.
 The first refugees were returned to Germany in November 1946 and the last ones in February 1949.
 Very few stayed in Denmark for good.

 Legacy

 The policy of the government, called samarbejdspolitikken (cooperation policy) is one of the most controversial issues in Danish history.
 Some historians argue that the relatively accommodating policy which did not actively resist the occupation was the only realistic way of safeguarding Danish democracy and people.
 However, others argue that accommodation was taken too far, was uniquely compliant when compared to other democratic governments in Europe, and cannot be seen as part of a coherent long-term strategy to protect democracy in Denmark or Europe.
-In 2003 Danish Prime Minister Anders Fogh Rasmussen characterized the cooperation as "morally unjustifiable," the only time a Danish leader had condemned the war-era leadership, even though Anders Fogh Rasmussen's opponents construed it as a justification for his own ambitions, in connection with the invasion of Iraq in 2003.
+In 2003 Danish Prime Minister Anders Fogh Rasmussen characterized the cooperation as "morally unjustifiable," the only time a Danish leader had condemned the war-era leadership, even though Anders Fogh Rasmussen's is seen using it as a justification for his own ambitions, in connection with the invasion of Iraq in 2003.